luben/zstd-jni/README.md

 --------

-JNI bindings for **Zstd** native library that provides fast and high compression lossless algorithm for Java and all JVM languages:
+JNI bindings for **Zstd** native library that provides fast and high compression lossless algorithm for Android, Java and all JVM languages:

 * static compress/decompress methods